godotengine/godot-docs/tutorials/animation/animation_track_types.rst

 Blend Shape Track
 -----------------

-A blend shape track is optimized for animating blend shape in :ref:`MeshInstance <class_MeshInstance>`:.
+A blend shape track is optimized for animating blend shape in :ref:`MeshInstance3D <class_MeshInstance3D>`.

 It is designed for animations imported from external 3D models and can reduce resource capacity through compression.